Piotr1215/cloudrumble/docs/README.md

 To take a backup of UCP/MKE use **docker/ucp** container

+### DTR/MSR Backup

+To perform a backup of a MSR node, run the **mirantis/dtr backup <msr-cli-backup>** command

+### Docker Swarm Backup (simplified)

+To back up the swarm using any manager, follow these steps.

+1. If the swarm has auto-lock enabled, you need the unlock key to restore the swarm from backup.

+2. Stop Docker on the manager before backing up the data, so that no data is being changed during the backup.

+  > [!NOTE]
+  > Be sure to maintain the quorum of swarm managers

+3. Back up the entire /var/lib/docker/swarm directory.

+4. Restart the manager.

 ### Kubernetes configMaps

 In order to configure configMapKeyRef in a pod to use environment variables defined in a ConfigMap, use container path subset **spec.containers.env.valueFrom**